supere989/patagontrace_localLLM/README.md

 To end the interactive chat, use either `bye`,`quit`,`q` or `ctrl+c`.

-### Data Confidentiality and Privacy
+### Data Confidentiality
-This tool utilizes OpenAI's ChatGPT to analyze network traffic data extracted from pcap files.
-It's important to understand that when using this tool, the data you provide (such as IP addresses, IMSIs, MSISDNs, and other network details) is sent to ChatGPT for analysis.

-### Data Handling
-Confidentiality: Please be aware that the data you input into the tool is processed by ChatGPT, which is a publicly available language model developed by OpenAI.
-Data Usage: The data sent to ChatGPT may be used by OpenAI to improve the performance and capabilities of their models.
-It's important to consider the sensitivity of the data you are analyzing with this tool.

-### User Responsibility
-It is the user's responsibility to ensure that the use of this tool and ChatGPT complies with applicable data protection laws and organizational policies.
-Users should be aware of the data they are sharing and should anonymize any sensitive or personally identifiable information before analysis.
+This tool utilizes OpenAI's ChatGPT for processing and analysis.
+Please be aware that any data provided may be used in accordance with OpenAI's use-case policy.
+We recommend not sharing any sensitive or personal information.
+For further details, please refer to OpenAI's privacy policy.